ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 ## Issuing API tokens

-Issue Tracker is primarly interacted with via its very powerful API.
+Issue Tracker is primarily interacted with via its very powerful API.
 Some endpoints require authorization, which you can do by issuing yourself a token.

 If you're unsure of what this section means, contact your developer team.